-Vitamin D is crucial for our health as it has many important roles in our organism.
-Among other things, it is essential for maintaining our bones healthy and strong.
-It’s interesting that our body is able to produce it when we expose our skin to sunlight.
-However, we also need to consume vitamin D foods in order to prevent a deficiency in this nutrient.
+Vitamin D is crucial for our health as it has many essential roles in our organism.
+Among other things, it is vital for maintaining our bones healthy and strong.
+Interestingly, our body can produce it when we expose our skin to sunlight.
+However, we also need to consume vitamin D foods to prevent a deficiency in this nutrient.

 What Is Vitamin D?

-Vitamin D is a fat-soluble vitamin that can be produced by our body when our skin is exposed to ultraviolet rays from sunlight.
-It is also present in some foods, which should be a part of your diet in order to maintain adequate vitamin D levels in your body.
+Vitamin D is a fat-soluble vitamin produced by our body when our skin is exposed to ultraviolet rays from sunlight.
+It is also present in some foods, which should be a part of your diet to maintain adequate vitamin D levels in your body.

 Vitamin D Benefits

-Vitamin D Food Sources
+Vitamin D Foods

 Cod Liver Oil

 Just one tablespoon of this oil contains 340% of the vitamin D’s DV.
 So, we can see that cod liver oil is one of the good sources of vitamin D. In addition, it is a fantastic source of vitamin A. Moreover, it promotes healthy fetal brain function, lowers inflammation, maintains bone density, and supports a healthy immune system.

 Many types of fish, such as swordfish, belong to vitamin D–rich foods.
 For instance, three ounces of cooked swordfish provide you with 166% of the vitamin’s DV.
 This sort of fish is also high in vitamin B6, niacin, and vitamin B12.
 Moreover, it’s an excellent source of selenium, phosphorus, and potassium.